gregs1104/pgbench-tools/tests/cbc/README.md

 	cbc-t00-ctas.sql	cbc-t01-vacuum.sql	cbc-t02-index.sql
 	cbc-t03-select-max.sql	cbc-t04-selectr.sql	cbc-t05-cluster.sql

+The full series of pgbench tests have been packed into a workload script in the source tree at wl/cbc that includes multiple client counts for the SELECT statements.

-Here's a full run of the benchmark using `pgbench` to monitor each step:
+Here's a manual run of the benchmark steps using `pgbench` to monitor each step:

 	createdb cbc
 	psql -d cbc -c "DROP TABLE settings_loop"